Amor-Jansen/zippynerd-photography-studio/README.md

 ## Credits

  - ### Code
     - Some insperation from the love running project by Code Institute.
+(Navigation bar)
     - I did Google a lot of concepts and used information from w3schools.com.
     - I used https://dcode.domenade.com guide on grid in css for images.